 - Lifestyle changes

 Regrettably, not every patient will respond well to such conservative treatment.
-If your doctor has decided that surgery may be your best option, contact Laser Spine Institute (LSI).
+If your physician has decided that surgery may be your best option, contact Laser Spine Institute (LSI).
 We have at our disposal the most innovative spine technology available: endoscopic laser-assisted procedures designed to treat these painful conditions with a minimum of discomfort, inconvenience, and risk.
 For a free review of your last CT scan or MRI, contact LSI today.